Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_da/exercise.rst

        $ ./run_analysis.sh 0

+   After that, you should be able to see a downloaded photo in the folder ``subject_0``.

    .. tip::
         The script ``run_analysis.sh`` is writen to take one argument as the subject id.
 Thus the command above will perform the data analysis algorithm on the dataset of ``subject_0``.